mdotsherwood/pslab/README.md

 CSV headers: `fname,lname,name,username,password,email,dept,atm,atmpassword,ext,pin`

-## RestartComputers.ps1 - Restarts computers in specified AD Organization Unit (OU)
+## RestartComputers.ps1 - Restarts computers in specified AD Organizational Unit (OU)
 Usage: `.\RestartComputers.ps1 -OU [OU string]`

 This is a work in progress.
 Currently returns a list of computers in a specified OU that have the `department` attribute set to `RESTART`.